Consanguineous matings (marriages, if humans are under discussion)

 religious reasons, or to keep property in the same family.

-Western societies often discourage first-cousin marriages, but
+Western societies may discourage first-cousin marriages (but

-attach no onus to marriages between second- or higher-degree
+but attach no onus to marriages between second- or higher-degree

-cousins; most people may be unaware of fourth- or fifth-degree
+cousins.
+Most people may be unaware of fourth- or fifth-degree

 cousins.
-(Recall that Queen Elizabeth II and HRH Philip were
+(Recall that Queen Elizabeth II and HRH

-fourth cousins).
+Philip were fourth cousins).

 HOMEWORK: